 Typeface

 Even something as simple as the font you use can affect the user experience on your website.
 Serif fonts for example (the ones with feet on them, like Times New Roman), are indicative of tradition and professionalism.
 Newspaper outlets like the Detroit Free Press and the New York Times use serif fonts to convey importance.
-Sans serif fonts, by contrast, are used to evoke a feeling of modernity.
+Sans serif fonts, by contrast, are used to give you a sense of modernity.
 Silicon Valley giants like Google and Apple use sans serif fonts to appear on the cutting edge.

 Image Source: SquidSpot